sooriyaarachchi/pybites.github.io-src/content/generators.md

 I came up with a [useful SSH script](https://github.com/pybites/challenges/blob/solutions/09/with_ssh.py) for last week’s context manager challenge.

-It works great but is only for one host.
+It works great but it’s only for one host.

-A cool idea from here (that I’ll probably use for work now that I think about it!) would be to make a generator to get a list of node IP addresses and consume it using the ssh with statement.
-Perhaps to run a health check command on each node?
+A cool idea from here (that I’ll probably use for work now that I think about it!) would be to make a generator to create a list of node IP addresses to use with the ssh code.

-The catch would be the authentication, though it shouldn’t be an issue if your credentials are the same for each server you’re connecting to.
+The catch would be the SSH authentication for each server if your credentials aren’t the same across your fleet.

 Simplistically but potentially it could look like this:

-	IP_BASE = '192.168.0.'
+	IP_BASE = input()

 	# define the generator
-	def get_nodes():
+	def get_nodes(IP_BASE):
 		for i in range(1, 256):
 			yield '{}{}'.format(IP_BASE, i)